benji300/joplin-taranaki-ui/README.md

 - Open Joplin

-- Open the user profile directy via `Help > Open profile directory`

-- Download both CSS files (`userchrome.css` and `userstyle.css`) from [here](./theme) to the opened profile directory
+- Navigate to `Joplin > Preferences > Appearances`

+- Click `Advanced Settings`

+- Click `Custom stylesheet for rendered Markdown` and paste the content from [userstyle.css](./theme/userstyle.css)

+- Edit `Custom stylesheet for Joplin-wide app styles` and paste the content from [userchrome.css](./theme/userchrome.css)

 - Restart Joplin to see the changes

 ## UI tweaks

+- Open Joplin

+- Open the user profile directy via `Help > Open profile directory`

 - Open `userchrome.css` and/or `userstyles.css` with any text editor

-- Search for `TWEAK` and change the style as described if you want
+- Search for `TWEAK` and change the lines as described if you want

 - Save your changes and restart Joplin to see the changes